 RISC OS Pyromaniac is:

-- A command line only (ie non-Desktop) version of RISC OS, which can display graphics and run a desktop.
+- A command line focused version of RISC OS, which can display graphics and run a desktop.

 - A RISC OS which runs 32bit ARM binaries, on Windows, macOS, or Linux.